“When I see my clients and how diverse their backgrounds are, it makes me happy.“

 The latter builds on Café Bienvenue’s partnership with Du Pain & Des Roses, who teach ladies seeking asylum how to do flower arranging.
 Café Bienvenue sells these beautiful bouquets of organic flowers in order to fund the courses for the ladies.
 “We believe in sustainable and responsible consumption,” says Amelia.
 “Everything in our coffee shop has been sourced responsibly.
 We want to be a place where people can have a positive impact just by buying a drink or something to eat!”

 Setting up Café Bienvenue has not been without its challenges, however.
-When they needed their business plan reviewed, Amelia and Mathieu sought the help of Positive Planet France, YBI’s member organisation, which supports microenterprises in disadvantaged urban neighbourhoods in order to address issues of poverty and exclusion in France.
+When they needed their business plan reviewed, Amelia and Mathieu sought the help of Positive Planet France, Youth Business International’s member organisation, in partnership with the Citi Foundation, which supports microenterprises in disadvantaged urban neighbourhoods in order to address issues of poverty and exclusion in France.
 Positive Planet France seeks to provide a positive outlet for those with a business idea, especially young people like Amelia, and accompanies them step by step and free of charge.

 “Positive Planet really helped us with all the administrative processes around opening a food business,” says Amelia.
 “Our mentor, Jessalyn Rouzic, is amazing!
 She had never opened a coffee shop herself, but she knew so much and has helped us comply with regulations.
 We really want to thank her.
 She has always encouraged us and given us a lot of advice.
 She is very dedicated to her mentees.”